-Note that we also get an $\mathcal{O}(n)$ factor improvement inside $T(\cdot)$, though it does not affect the conditional lower bound.

-The current state-of-art algorithm for $k-$clique, which takes $\tilde{\mathcal{O}}\left(n^{\omega k/3}\right)$ time, requires the use of fast matrix multiplication \cite{EG04} which does not perform very efficiently in practice.
-For combinatorial, non-algebraic algorithm for $k-$clique, the current best one runs in $\tilde{\mathcal{O}}\left(\frac{n^k}{\log^k (n)}\right)$ time \cite{V09}, which is only slightly better than the trivial approach.
-As a result, by Theorem~\ref{thm-2}, even a $\mathcal{O}(n^{3- \epsilon})$ time combinatorial algorithm for RNA folding will lead to an improvement for combinatorial algorithms for $k-$clique!

-In the proof of Theorem~\ref{thm-1} in \cite{ABV15}, given a graph $G=(V,E)$, a sequence of length $\mathcal{O}(n^{k+2} \log(n))$ is constructed in such a way that we can decide whether $G$ has a $3k$-clique according to the number of pairs in an optimal generalized RNA folding of $S$.
-Such a construction requires many different types of letters in order to build various ``walls'' which prevent undesired pairings between different parts of the sequence.
-Hence extending their approach to handle the case where the alphabet size is 4 may not be easy without aid from other techniques and ideas.

-{\bf Overview of our approach.} At a high level, our reduction (from $3k$-clique problem to RNA folding problem) follows the approach in \cite{ABV15}: We enumerate all $k$-cliques, and each of them is encoded as some gadgets.
+In what follows, we briefly overview the proof of Theorem~\ref{thm-2}.
+At a high level, our reduction (from $3k$-clique to RNA folding) follows the approach in \cite{ABV15}.
+Given a graph $G$, enumerate all $k$-cliques, and each of them is encoded as some gadgets.